kgspace/KG_papers/Math Spaces for ML.md

 - **The definition of distance is unnatural** Most data do not come with any natural notion distance that can be induced from an inner-product. 距离由内积产生，很不自然
 - **Only one Hilbert Space** All Euclidean spaces of the same basis cardinality are isometrically isomorphic, there is, in a sense, only one inner-product space. 本质上只有一个希尔伯特空间

+### Complex Space
+**Advantages**
+- **Antisymmetric** , the dot product is not symmetric any more, and facts about antisymmetric relations can receive different scores depending on the ordering of the entities involved.
+Thus complex vectors can effectively capture antisymmetric relations while retaining the efficiency benefits of the dot product, that is linearity in both space and time complexity.  ----from **ComplEx**

 ### Banach Space
 **Advantages**